What is PROBLUE?

 Norway was an early partner to PROBLUE, announcing their contribution at the 2018 World Bank Group and IMF Spring Meetings, followed by Sweden, Iceland, France and Germany.
-Canada pledged $50 million to the Umbrella MDTF at the G7 meeting in Halifax in September 2018.
-Additional associated partners include the European Commission and the United States.
-Other countries are considering joining the Umbrella MDTF, such as Denmark, and we welcome additional support for this important agenda.
+Today, PROBLUE is supported by Canada, Denmark, the European Commission, France, Germany, Iceland, Norway, Sweden and the United States.
+We welcome additional support for this important agenda.
 In addition to country governments, PROBLUE is considering inviting private donors, profit and non-profit donors to join the effort.

 Who can apply for PROBLUE funding and how?

 PROBLUE primarily works to support the World Bank’s client countries.
 To apply for PROBLUE support for a specific country, the relevant federal ministry of that country works with the World Bank.
 Together they identify and outline the work that will best help benefit sustainable and integrated development in healthy oceans.
 The World Bank submits an application to PROBLUE for support on behalf of both parties.
 In other words, interested parties within the country such as municipal or provincial governments need to reach out to their federal ministry directly, who in turn will work with the World Bank to apply for PROBLUE support.
 PROBLUE does not accept unsolicited proposals from the private sector, NGOs or academia.